Before I talk about the air mattresses, join me for a brief stroll down memory lane.

 What makes it unique though is the addition of a second pump, which generally divides opinion as to how useful it is.
 Rather than manually stopping it when it reaches your chosen fill level, you have to select one of three firmness options.

 That’s great if one of those set levels suits you perfectly because the second pump will then automatically keep it topped up in the night to maintain that firmness.
 But it does mean it’s a little less flexible, while adding an extra component that can potentially go wrong.

-Having said that, this is an air mattress that you might appreciate if you tend to get frustrated by the natural slow deflation that can happen in the night.
+Having said that, this is an air mattress that you might appreciate if you tend to get frustrated by the natural slow deflation that can happen over the course of the night.
 And with 35 coils and 18 inches of height, it will do its job as a substitute bed if those pumps hold tight.